mocobeta/embcli/docs/docs/index.md

 ## Project Status

-Pre-alpha. embcli is in active development, and new features and plugins are being added regularly.
+Alpha. embcli is in active development, and new features and plugins are being added regularly.

 ## Quick Start